Verifying Validator Data

 figment_signature

-ensures it was generated by FigmentIn addition to this, Figment provides figment_signature
+ensures it was generated by FigmentIn addition, Figment provides figment_signature

 , a verifiable signature of the validator's pubkey